The SBA Facilitates Business Deals

 - Let us assume the business generates $300K/year of adjusted owner benefit.

-- Since Barry will be paying $120K/year toward the loan, he will still earn $180K/year from buying the business via an SBA-backed loan.
+- Since Barry will be paying $120K/year toward the loan, that will leave $180K/year in profits.

 - Moreover, Barry is only paying $100K of his own money toward the purchase of the business.